This site is a tribute to some of the best American made vehicles ever built.

-My interest with cars began at an early age.
-It all started with the help of my Uncle Buddy, who used to sit me on his lap and let me "drive" my Mom's beautiful convertible 1965 Pontiac GTO around my hometown of Passaic New Jersey.
+My interest with cars began at a young age.
+It all started with the help of my Uncle Buddy who used to sit me on his lap and let me "drive" my Mom's beautiful convertible 1965 Pontiac GTO around my hometown of Passaic New Jersey.
 The "Goat" had a tri-power big block engine which was a blast to drive in!
 My Mom wanted the GTO instead of an engagement ring!
 So Mom gets a lot of credit for my love of cars!!

-That's my grandfather, standing proud in front of the "goat" at 371 Pennington Ave. in Passaic.
+That's my Grandfather, standing proud with the "goat" in front of 371 Pennington Ave. in Passaic.

-In 1999 I began my next project, with the help of my brother Frank.
-A ground up restoration on a 1962 K10 4x4 short bed Pick Up that I found in Sacramento, CA. I decided that I needed a truck to tow my 69 Z28 to distant events like Hot August Nights in Reno, NV.
+In April 1999 I began my next project, with the help of my brother Frank.
+We completed a ground up restoration on a 1962 K10 4x4 short bed "big window" cab Pick Up that I found in Sacramento, CA. I decided that I needed a truck to tow my 69 Z/28 to distant events like Hot August Nights in Reno, NV.
 It had a 350 small block engine and a 700R4 transmission.
 This truck was solid, no plastic at all in this cab!
-I eventually sold the truck in 2003 to make room for my next project.
+I eventually sold the truck in 2002 to make room for my next project.

 On New Years Eve Day 2002 I flew to Phoenix, AZ to purchased my 1972 K5 Blazer and drove it back to CA in time to celebrate the New Year!
-This purchase was made after much "ribbing" from my brother Frank who has owned his 72 K5 for many years.
-I decided that he was right and I agreed that more interior room and living in Southern California, having the removable top is a must!
-The truck also underwent a ground up frame on restoration which included upgrades to the drivetrain including a ZZ3 330 H.P. motor along with a 700R4 trans with overdrive.
+This purchase was made after much "ribbing" from my brother Frank, who had owned his 72 K5 Blazer since almost new.
+I decided that he was right and I agreed that more interior room and having the removable top is a must, living in Southern California!
+The truck also underwent a ground up frame on restoration which included upgrades to the drivetrain including a ZZ3 330 H.P. engine along with a 700R4 transmission with overdrive.

 All of the restored vehicles have been brought back to "showroom" condition.